 - Comparison shop rates for your vehicles from two or three providers every couple of years.

-- For collision coverage, carry as high a deductible as you are comfortable with.
+- For collision coverage, carry as high a deductible as you are comfortable.

 - For an older vehicle, consider dropping collision and comprehensive coverage.
 Caution: Always keep adequate liability coverage.